Institut Lillois d'Ingénierie de la Santé

 The Faculty of Engineering and Health Management (ILIS) also Institut Lillois d'Ingénierie de la Santé is part of the University of Lille.
 It is allowed to deliver bachelor's and master's degrees in Health Sciences.
-The ILIS lays a special emphasis on students acquiring a broad range of professional skills and work experience during their's years of study and before graduating.
+The ILIS lays a special emphasis on students acquiring a broad range of professional skills and work experience during their years of study and before graduating.
 In essence quite close to the German model of University of Applied Sciences or Fachhochschule, the institute is keen to let its students accumulate work experience so as to allow them a chance to compete with engineer and business schools on the job market.
 The core curriculum focus on current healthcare issues such as elderly care, hospital quality management, nutrition, environment, clinical research and sales of drugs and medical devices.

 History

 ILIS Founded was found in 1992 and graduated its first class in 1995.
-Change of Location and set up behind the Faculty of Medicine in 2002.
+Change of location and set up behind the Faculty of Medicine in 2002.
 A building extension was made in 2009.
 It was recognised as a fully fledged faculty in 2010.

 At first, the ILIS was set up to provide for an unmet need from the healthcare sector.
 During the early 1990s, more stringent rules and regulations were enforced in the healthcare sector.
 Firms were also having difficulties recruiting employees having both a health and management background.
 Therefore, a new curriculum was set up focusing on quality assurance, management and audits.
 Progressively, the ILIS diversified and extender its programs to biomedical technology sales and marketing as well as safety and environmental concerns.
 ILIS graduates are mostly employed in positions that did not exist or were not well known before 1990 such as Health Quality Assurance Officer, Risk Manager, Application Specialist and Data Manager.
 The ILIS graduates have one of the highest employment rate of the Lille University, with 80% of the students already hired at graduation.